-December 2019 we held a College-wide faculty meeting to engage in developing our four strategic themes.
-Our 2020 spring follow-up events were cancelled due to COVID-19 restrictions but faculty working groups continued over the summer developing a draft white paper for each theme.
-During Fall of 2020, the College held Town Halls to further discuss and finalize White papers surrounding each theme.
-In early March, 2021 the College announced a new opportunity for faculty teams to initiate projects advancing the College’s strategic advantage vision.
-A call for pre-proposals, due April 16, 2021, was placed and four proposals/teams were selected to participate in mini symposiums this spring.
-The following Ignite Sessions will be hosted by faculty in our units in May and June.
-Next in this strategic process, these teams are invited to submit a proposal for seed funding (call to be announced in the future).
+In 2019, we held a College-wide faculty meeting to engage in developing our four Strategic Themes, which resulted in the creation of a draft white paper for each theme.
+The College then held Town Halls to further discuss and finalize white papers surrounding each theme.
+In 2021, the College announced a new opportunity for faculty teams to initiate projects advancing the College’s Strategic Advantage vision.
+A call for pre-proposals was placed and four proposals/teams were selected to participate in Ignite Sessions and to submit a proposal for seed funding.
+You can view recordings of these sessions below.

 Innovation Hub for Sustainable Food Manufacturing